particle-iot/docs/src/content/getting-started/logic-ledger/logic.md

 When your Logic Function is called, it will always include required parameters:

+{{!-- BEGIN shared-blurb a001a102-d85f-4def-941e-39e53459f5c4 --}}
 - `functionInfo`: information about the function that was called
 - `trigger`: information about the time the event was triggered
+- `secrets`: cloud secrets for this product and organization
+- `env`: environment variables for this function

 Additionally, one of the following parameters will be populated, based on the type of trigger: